Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Conclusions

 Second, Theorem~\ref{theorem:k_opt_GRK_partial_search} indicates that when $m > \left\lfloor n/2 \right\rfloor$ (equivalently, when the number of blocks is less than $2^{n/2}$), the GRK algorithm becomes inefficient relative to classical search.
 This observation raises the broader question of whether alternative formulations of quantum partial search could retain a quantum advantage even in the regime $m > \left\lfloor n/2 \right\rfloor$.

-Third, although our results establish the optimality of the GRK sequence with respect to oracle-query complexity, this does not imply optimality in circuit depth.
+Third, although we focus on the optimality of the GRK sequence with respect to oracle-query complexity, this does not imply optimality in circuit depth.
 Previous studies have emphasized that query complexity and depth complexity constitute distinct resource measures in quantum search algorithms \cite{grover2002trade,Zhang2020DepthO,brianski2021introducing}.
 From a practical implementation perspective, the design of quantum partial search algorithms that are optimal in circuit depth remains a meaningful and challenging objective.